shandley/hecatomb/docs/pythonTutorialPt2.md

 import matplotlib.pyplot as plt
 ```

-To render the scatterplot marker dots size based on count include the following:
+Render the scatterplot with marker dot size based on count like so:

 ```python
 #filter